 The ride cymbal is placed on the right between the floor tom and the right-hand hanging tom.
-To do this, we use the straight cymbal stand.
-As with the hi-hat, you screw the cymbal between two felt disks.
+As with the hi-hat, you screw the cymbal between two felt washers.
 Now position the cymbal such that you can comfortably reach it with your drumstick it doesn't hit the shell.